Mississippi River’s crest delayed until Sunday, raised several inches

 In Alton, at the Melvin Price Lock and Dam, the river will crest at 39 feet, and in Grafton the river will crest at 35 feet.

-The crest forecast was lowered Wednesday due to a levee breach along the Illinois River in Hardin.
+The crest forecast was lowered Wednesday due to the Nutwood Levee breach along the Illinois River in Hardin.
 The original crest was predicted to reach 46 feet earlier in the week.

-The St. Louis Post-Dispatch reported the breach relieved flood pressure temporarily, dropping the expected crest nearly a foot.
+Senior Hydrologist Mark Fuchs with the St. Louis branch of the National Weather Service said a breach relieved flood pressure temporarily, dropping the expected crest nearly a foot.

+However, the river continued to rise Wednesday and Thursday morning due to a delayed crest in the Missouri River the National Weather Service did not expect and a rise in the forecast near Jefferson City and Herman, Missouri due to backflow from the Osage River and other sources

+Fuchs said after the Nutwood Levee broke, the area that was exposed filled up and the deficit water then headed back down river, raising the flood level up again and playing a part in the delay of the crest.

 More Flooding Possible